top of page

 2. Click Through Rate (CTR)

-Google Ads KPI Click Through Rate is a great way to tell if your advertising is effective.
+When reviewing your Google Ads KPI, Click Through Rate is a great way to tell if your advertising is effective.
 This measures the number of times someone clicks on your ad after seeing it.
 If you have an incredibly low CTR, you may want to pull your ad to work on its copy or presentation since it does not have the effect you want it to have.
 If your CTR is high, your ad is effectively doing its job of getting users to click.
 If your ad is performing effectively, you may want to increase your ad spend to get it in front of more people.

 3. Impressions